-While the console remains instantly recognisable, the updated Xbox Wireless Controller has seen some welcome changes.
+The updated Xbox Wireless Controller has also seen some welcome changes.

 It looks similar to the original but, like the console, is a touch sleeker and now has a grippy finish underneath the handles to ensure it stays in your hands and doesn’t slip out.

 It also has twice the wireless range of its predecessor, just so you won’t have to huddle around your TV so closely.
 And it works with Windows 10 PCs, tablets and phones via Bluetooth too.

 Apart from its design, the biggest change we see in the Xbox One S is that it’s 4K capable.

 Not only can it stream 4K Ultra HD content from Netflix and other online services, but the console also supports 4K Ultra HD Blu-ray playback.
 This is a big deal for more than one reason, but predominantly because, for those currently in the market for a decent Ultra HD Blu-ray player, you’ll struggle to find one as competitively priced.